 - Use legitimate cloud-based hosting.

-- Availability monitoring.
+- Implement availability monitoring.

-- Ensuring that the code is secure.
+- Ensure that coding is secure.

-- Taking advantage of the compiler warning.
+- Take advantage of the compiler warning.

 - Stack canaries.

 - Curb the processing limit of inbound ICMP messages.